Bang Bang (My Baby Shot Me Down) | Chords + Lyrics

 | Fmadd4 | Bbmadd9 | C7b9 C7#5 | Fm |

-Bang Bang (My Baby Shot Me Down) Chords: Learn the progressions
+Bang Bang (My Baby Shot Me Down) Chords: Master the Tension-Building Progressions

 The chords above, when paired with the lyrics, may seem complicated, but they’re designed to help you remember the riff, as each chord indicates the intervals to play.